 The drum brake has a brake drum and brake shoes.
 As the wheels turn, the drums turn with it.
 And as you pressed down the brake, it activates the master cylinder.

-This cylinder uses fiction to push the brake shoes against the brake drum internal surface.
+This cylinder uses friction to push the brake shoes against the brake drum’s internal surface.
 This, in turn, creates a force that helps to slow the wheel.

 Emergency brakes are also called parking brakes.
-They function independently without the help of the other brakes.
+They function independently without the help of the other brakes and they’re a common point of failure in some vehicles like the Silverado 2500 or Nissan Leaf.
 They are used to keep a vehicle parked in one place.
-And are also used in a case of emergency when the actual brakes fail.
+And are also used in case of an emergency when the actual brakes fail.

 There are different kinds of emergency brakes.
 And almost all of them function using cables that automatically apply fiction to the wheels.
 They include

-- A stick lever between driver and passengers
+- A stick lever between the driver and passengers

 - A Third pedal